 We might expect that all tree species will march northward and to higher elevation under warming pressures.
 But perhaps more than temperature, water access seems the driving force behind today’s march.
 Over the last three decades, more species were marching west than north in the USA; 34% showed northerly movement at 11 km/decade, largely gymnosperms (evergreen conifers), while 47% moved westerly at 15.4 km/decade, largely angiosperms (flowering trees).

 These data are merely suggestive of questions and hypotheses that need to be further tested.
 Inferences we can draw from these observations are now clouded by lack of understanding the interconnection between natural succession, the effect of local human pressure on forests via fire suppression and other forest management practices, and the process of natural reforestation in areas long-before cleared for agriculture, but now left fallow.
+For myself, one obvious question is whether the angiosperms are filling the vacuum left by departing gymnosperms, accounting for the different directions of migration as much or more than water availability?

 The word Haida means people in the sense that we are us and you others are not.
 The Haida had no written language; all traditions were oral.
 Their language is an isolate, unrelated to languages of other neighboring tribes.
 By 2000, there are only 40 fluent speakers of the language left, the youngest in her 50s.